crisburca/Toronto_Accident_Analysis/README.md

 ## Overview

 This study analyzes traffic accidents in Toronto from 2006 to 2023, focusing on spatial and temporal patterns to identify high-risk neighborhoods and peak accident times.
-Using accident data, we examined patterns by neighborhood, hour of the day, day of the week, and month of the year, with focus to rush hour and seasonal trends.
+Using accident data, we examined patterns by neighborhood, hour of the day, day of the week, and month of the year, with focus to evening rush hour and seasonal trends.

 ## File Structure